NULS-School/MSSQL-To-CSV/README.md

 # MSSQL-To-CSV
-A simple program that connects to an MSSQL server and outputs the query data as CSV
+A simple system to login, query and dump MSSQL data to a CSV